gumaerc-testorg/15.071-spring-2017/content/pages/visualization/assignment-7.md

 colorPalette = c("#000000", "#E69F00", "#56B4E9", "#009E73", "#F0E442", "#0072B2", "#D55E00", "#CC79A7")

-This is actually a colorblind-friendly palette, desribed on this {{% resource_link "054074fb-05f2-409b-8011-ce1db8fb9d1a" "Cookbook for R page" %}}.
+This is actually a colorblind-friendly palette, desribed on this {{% resource_link "d183f31c-b22f-4714-bcb0-d44d30b6c250" "Cookbook for R page" %}}.
 Now, generate your histogram again, using colorPalette, with the following command:

 ggplot(data = parole, aes(x = age, fill = male)) + geom\_histogram(binwidth = 5) + scale\_fill\_manual(values=colorPalette)

 What color is the histogram for the female parolees?

-Exercise 7

-&nbsp;Orange&nbsp;

-&nbsp;Black&nbsp;

-Explanation

-From the previous question, we saw that the female parolee histogram was much smaller than the male parolee histogram.
-So it looks like the female histogram is the black-colored one.
-We can also read this from the legend.

-CheckShow Answer
+ Orange

+ Black

 ## Problem 3.4 - Adding Another Dimension